 Secure Local Jobs Code Certificate

 A Secure Local Jobs Code Certificate confirms a business meets the standards in the Code.
-From 15 January 2019, businesses will need a Code Certificate to tender for construction, cleaning, security or traffic management work.
-Businesses will need a Code Certificate before they tender and for the duration of the project.
+Businesses need a Code Certificate before they tender and for the duration of the project.
 Businesses will need to engage an approved auditor to assess whether they meet Secure Local Jobs requirements and can apply for a Code Certificate.

 Labour Relations, Training and Workplace Equity Plan